 "What are you trying, Hilary."
 He still stressed her name.
-Well, she couldn't expect him too change after only one day.
+Well, she couldn't expect him to change after only one day.
 "I wanted to surprise you?"
 She asked innocently, which only made Severus raise his eyebrow skeptically.
-"Actually, I wanted to thank you about this morning."
+"Actually, I wanted to thank you for this morning."
 She then added truthfully.

 "I didn't do much and stop this charade.
 I'm sure Potter and his doggies have already told you what a despicable man I am."
 He spat out reproachfully.
 Even though he had heard her defend him that morning, he didn't or rather wouldn't believe she still wanted to be in his vicinity after Lily and Lupin probably told her the same as Black.

 "What the heck are you saying, Severus.
 I believe you are actually a pretty nice guy and even more after what happened this morning.
 It was the first time I had a panic attack and I was completely lost.
 You actually saved my life, Severus, and I'm grateful for that."
 She tried to beat some sense in that narrow-minded head of his.
 She didn't understand how he could say that about himself.
 She wouldn't believe that he was already so broken that he would take what others said about him as the truth.

 Severus was speechless but he wasn't going to show it and he simply looked bashfully away.
 Hilary was actually surprised seeing him act bashfully for once.

 "It was really nothing…" He waved it off trying to act nonchalantly. "…though it's awful to feel powerless, isn't it?
 That feeling like you are dying but actually can't die…?"
 Hilary could feel the sadness in those words.
 She could feel that he knew that from experience.
 It seemed like Severus wasn't a stranger to panic attacks.